 First, the answers I rejected as to the genesis of my energy:

 Most non-exercisers will think, “Hey, wait just a sec.
 Exercise makes you tired, not energized.
 W.R.O.N.G.
 That is short-term thinking.
 In the long run (and 57 is the long run, I assure you), the cardiovascular system becomes more efficient when it is challenged with exercise.
-I’ve been teaching for over 30 years, plus I danced and played soccer before that, so even when I had anemia in my 20s, I still had lots of energy.
+I’ve been teaching for 35 years, plus I danced and played soccer before that.
+So even when I had anemia in my 20s, I still had lots of energy.
 This post we wrote with 7 of the top reasons people exercise will enlighten you.
 And this other post with the other top 7 reasons will make you smile.
 Or so we hope.

 I’m tempted to say, “Suck it, youngsters,” but I like my youngsters, and was once one myself.
 So I think I’ll just say, “Try to keep up.
 Maybe by the time you’re 50 plus, you’ll have lots of energy too!”